procount/pinn/README_PINN.md

 After backing up an OS prior to v3.0.1, it may not show up in the list of installable OSes until PINN is rebooted, but now it will appear immediately in a separate "Backups" tab with all the other backup versions.

+When an OS is backed up, an sha512sum signature checksum is calculated for each tarball which will be used to verify its correctness when next installed.
+See [File Signatures and Checksums](#file-signatures-and-checksums)

 ## Restoring Backups

 There is no specific "Restore" button to restore a Backed up OS.
 As the backup is aready in NOOBS format, the backed up OS can be installed as any other OS to a fresh (PINN format) SD Card or USB drive, or they can be used to replace an existing OS or ProjectSpace (if it is in a compatible partition layout).

 When a backed up OS is restored, PINN will fix up partition references by running the partitions_setup.sh script.
-However, certain tasks in that script that are only needed on an initial install will be skipped, as it is assumed they have were already done and are not needed on restoration.
+However, certain tasks in that script that are only needed on an initial install will be skipped, as it is assumed they were already done and are not needed on restoration.
 This also includes the copying of ssh and wpa_supplicant.conf files from the PINN partition.
 Flavour customisation scripts are also not executed.

 Backed up OSes may be installed by NOOBS, but some OSes may not restore properly due to the need for modified setup scripts (see above) that NOOBS is not aware of.